sensedeep/senselogs/README.md

 While there are many other good logging libraries that claim to be fast, they were not designed `for` serverless and so are bigger and slower than necessary.

-Furthermore, serverless apps have special requirments like minimizing cold-start time, dynamic log level and filtering control without redploying and being able to capture detailed context and request information without modifying your functions.
+Furthermore, serverless apps have special requirments like minimizing cold-start time, dynamic log filtering control without redploying and being able to capture detailed context and request information without modifying your functions.

 SenseLogs is designed to do this, simply and elegantly.

 ## SenseLogs Features

 * Extremely fast initialization time to shorten cold-starts.
-* Clean, readable small code base (~500 lines).
+* Clean, readable small code base (<500 lines).
 * Emits logs in JSON with rich context.
-* Dynamic log control to change log levels and filters without redeploying.
+* Dynamic log control to change log filters without redeploying.
 * Log sampling to emit increased logs for a percentage of requests.
 * Stack capture for uncaught exceptions.
-* Flexible log levels and filters.
+* Flexible log channels and filters.
 * Inheriting child log instances for per-module logging.
 * For local debugging, emits in human readable formats.
 * Easily emit CloudWatch custom metrics using EMF.